-- Q: Are mutual funds holding Company common stock subject to the restricted trading periods? - A: No. You may trade in mutual funds holding Company stock at any time. - Q: What are the rules that apply to 10b5-1 Trading Programs? - A: Under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), any person may establish a trading plan under which a broker is instructed to buy and sell Company securities based on pre-determined criteria (a "10b5-1 Plan").
+Q: Are mutual funds holding Company common stock subject to the restricted trading periods?

+A: No. You may trade in mutual funds holding Company stock at any time.

+Q: What are the rules that apply to 10b5-1 Trading Programs?

+A: Under Rule 10b5-1 of the Exchange Act, any person may establish a trading plan under which a broker is instructed to buy and sell Company securities based on pre-determined criteria (a "10b5-1 Plan").

-All Company officers (as defined in Rule 16a-1(f) of the Exchange Act) and directors (together with the officers, the "Section 16 Insiders") and certain persons designated by our Chief Legal Officer ("Designated Insiders") are prohibited from trading in Company securities other than pursuant to an approved 10b5-1 Plan entered into in accordance with this Policy.
+All Section 16 Insiders and certain other Designated Insiders are prohibited from trading in Company securities other than pursuant to an approved 10b5-1 Plan entered into in accordance with this Policy.

-So long as an approved 10b5-1 Plan is properly established, purchases and sales of Company securities pursuant to that 10b5-1 Plan may be made while an Insider is in possession of material nonpublic information and during a quarterly or special restricted trading period.
-To be properly established, a person's 10b5-1 Plan must be established in compliance with the requirements of Rule 10b5-1 of the Exchange Act and any applicable 10b5-1 Plan guidelines of the Company at a time when you were unaware of any material nonpublic information relating to the Company and when you were not otherwise subject to a restricted trading period.
-Moreover, all 10b5-1 Plans to be adopted by Insiders must be reviewed and approved by the Company in accordance with the Company's policies and procedures before being established to confirm that the 10b5-1 Plan complies with all pertinent company policies and applicable securities laws.
-See "Pre-Clearance of Transactions in Company Stock" below, the 10b5-1 Plan Guidelines attached as Exhibit A hereto and the Appendix attached hereto.
+So long as an approved 10b5-1 Plan is properly established, purchases and sales of Company securities pursuant to that 10b5-1 Plan may be while an Insider is in made possession of material nonpublic information and during a quarterly or special restricted trading period.
+To be properly established, a person's 10b5-1 Plan must be established in compliance with the requirements of Rule 10b5-1 of the Exchange Act and any applicable 10b5-1 Plan guidelines of the Company at a time when vou were unaware of any nonpublic information material relating to the Company and when you were not otherwise subject to a restricted trading period.
+Moreover, all 10b5-1 Plans to be adopted by Insiders must be reviewed and the Company in approved by accordance with the Company's policies and procedures before being established to confirm that the 10b5-1 Plan complies with all pertinent company policies and applicable securities laws.
+See "Pre-Clearance of Transactions in Company Stock" below, the 10b5-1

+Plan Guidelines attached as Exhibit A hereto and the Appendix attached hereto.